 Compared to traditional surgery, laparoscopic surgery results in less pain, causes minimal scarring, and promotes faster recovery.
 The team of surgeons at Rockwall Surgical Specialists have extensive experience performing laparoscopic surgery to treat a wide range of conditions.
-If you need surgery, it’s important to consult experts in laparoscopic surgery before committing to your procedure, so don’t hesitate to book an appointment online or call one of their offices in Rowlett, Rockwall, Greenville, and Forney, Texas.
+If you need surgery, it’s important to consult experts in laparoscopic surgery before committing to your procedure, so don’t hesitate to book an appointment online or call one of their offices in Rowlett, Rockwall, Greenville, Terrell, and Forney, Texas.

 Laparoscopic surgery is a minimally invasive procedure that uses specialized surgical devices to perform surgery through several small incisions.
 Where open surgery uses one, long incision, the incisions for laparoscopic surgery are usually no longer than a half-inch.